 19 March 2008 (updated 25 April 2009)

 Arthur C Clarke, science fiction writer and science popularizer, died in Sri Lanka earlier this week.
 He leaves with us an extraordinary legacy of entertainment and inspiration.
 In a final public message, available for you to view below, he mentioned that the power of our technology does not displace the importance of tolerance and compassion.
 Humanity should learn to think and act as one family.
 Couple this compassion with optimism, and we may yet realize and exceed the far-sighted visions expressed in Clarke’s writings.
 This is a hope worthy of our faith.

 Thanks for reading!
 If you've found value here and would like to support my work, you can do that in at least three ways:

 - Comment Thoughtfully Below

 - Make a Recurring Donation

 Read more articles from Lincoln Cannon about technological evolution, postsecular religion, and Mormon Transhumanism.
 You can browse the archive.
 Or check out an article below.

 I just finished putting my three-year-old son to bed.
 When first entering his bedroom, I couldn’t see him.
 Knowing, though, ...
-Read more →
+Read the article →

 Dale Carrico, a lecturer in the Department of Rhetoric at the University of California Berkeley, is an intelligent and articulate ...
-Read more →
+Read the article →